 Writing about it helps to clarify the ideas, to listen deeply my soul and to get readier to act and react loudly, timely and vehemently in future occasions where I´d witness similar situations.

-I commemorate women day with my commitment to be a real and effective practitioner of equality by standing up to, proactively, fight professional inequality based in gender and any form of mistreatment and harassment towards women.
+I commemorate women day with my commitment to be a real and effective practitioner of equality by standing up to, proactively, fight professional and societal inequality based in gender and any form of mistreatment and harassment towards women.